rvessell/ece3005/howto.md

 #### Permalinks
 ---------------------
-Headings can also be used to create a table of context with clickable links to help users navigate your documents.
+<p> Headings can also be used to create a table of context with clickable links to help users navigate your documents.
 For Example `[Heading 1](#heading-1)` will produce this link [Heading 1](#heading-1) which will take the user back to the header "Heading 1".

 #### Bold and Italics
 ---------------------

-As with many documents, you may need to italicize or bold portions of your document.
+<p> As with many documents, you may need to italicize or bold portions of your document.

 Italicizing text can be done by placing `*` on each side of the text you want italicized.
 - For example, `*Italicizing this is easy!*` generates *Italicizing this is just as easy!*.